Skip over main navigation

 Our history

-The Centre was the brainchild of James and Stephen Smith along with their mother Marina who in 1991 visited Yad Vashem- Israel’s national Holocaust museum.
+The National Holocaust Centre & Museum was the brainchild of Stephen and James Smith along with their mother Marina who in 1991 visited Yad Vashem - Israel’s national Holocaust museum.
 This conscientious, thoughtful and considered Christian family were stunned and challenged by the information gathered during their journey.
-James and Stephen believed that their education of the Holocaust at school and university had been lacking as there had never been an opportunity to consider what the Holocaust might mean for them as individuals.The trip in 1991 changed the lives of the family as they came back to the UK and knew that the Holocaust had to be taught, discussed and understood by all.
+James and Stephen believed that their education about the Holocaust at school and university had been lacking, as they had never had the opportunity to consider what the Holocaust might mean for them as individuals.
+The trip in 1991 changed the lives of the family as they came back to the UK and knew that the Holocaust had to be taught, discussed and understood by all.
 They were especially keen to see this done correctly for students learning about the Holocaust at school.

-After many years of dedicated fund raising and incredibly hard work, affectionately known as Beth Shalom (the House of Peace) - the National Holocaust Centre and Museum was born.
+After many years of dedicated fund raising and incredibly hard work, affectionately known as Beth Shalom (the House of Peace) - the National Holocaust Centre & Museum was born.
 What once was the Smith family home is now the only national museum in the UK dedicated to teaching and learning the lessons from the Holocaust.
 From humble backgrounds, this inspirational place holds two permanent exhibitions, a memorial and reflective space, education and teaching space, beautiful landscaped memorial gardens and viewing galleries to learn about the Holocaust.
-We are very proud to host the only museum exhibition dedicated to teaching younger children about the Holocaust.
+We are also very proud to host The Journey, the only museum exhibition dedicated to teaching younger children about the Holocaust.

-The Centre is also grateful to its supporters, without whom we would not exist.
+In addition to our family of Holocaust survivors we must also mention our family of supporters.
 The special relationship with the Pears family through Sir Trevor Pears CMG and the Pears Foundation, has played a particularly central role for many years.
+So much so that The Smith brothers refer to Sir Trevor as 'The Third Brother".
 The Foundation continues to be a lead supporter, providing substantial time and input from its professional team as well as core support.

-Aegis Trust
+The Aegis Trust

 Published: 14th March, 2014